risingwavelabs/risingwave/java/connector-node/README.md

 Currently, during the Maven build process, all the required shared libraries are built and added to the JAR file.
 These shared libraries can then be loaded directly from the Java code.

-Here are some tips to follow:

-If you encounter an error stating that the program cannot access the library, it may be due to merging new features or outdated documentation.
-In such cases, you will need to manually build the corresponding Java shared library file.

-After building the shared library file, move it into the `java/connector-node/assembly/target directory`, make sure to specify the shared library path using the `-Djava.library.path=java/connector-node/assembly/target` flag.
-This tells Java where to find the required shared library files.

-By following these steps, you should be able to resolve any issues related to accessing the shared libraries in your Java program.

 ## Docker image
 Alternatively, to build and run the Docker image, run the following command from the project's root directory: